ThomasRohde/publish-confluence/MERMAID.md

 ### Implementation Architecture

-1. **Mermaid Assets Management**
+1. **User-Managed Mermaid Assets**
-   - Package the required Mermaid JS files with the publish-confluence tool
+   - Users include Mermaid JS files in their project's build output directory
+   - Standard pattern: `/dist/mermaid/mermaid.min.js` (and any required icon packs)
+   - User's build process is responsible for placing these files correctly

+2. **Attachment Reuse Strategy**
+   - Leverage the existing attachment framework in `publisher.ts`
+   - Ensure Mermaid scripts are included in the `includedFiles` patterns in `publish-confluence.json`
-   - Include the core Mermaid script and icon packs
+   - Example pattern: `"mermaid/**/*.js"` and `"mermaid/**/*.json"` for icon packs
-   - Version the assets to allow updating

-2. **Asset Upload Logic**
-   - Before rendering the page, check if Mermaid assets exist on the page
-   - Upload assets only if they don't exist or if versions differ
-   - Track uploaded assets to prevent duplicate uploads in the same session

 3. **Helper Implementation**
    - Register a new `confluence-mermaid` helper in `macro-helpers.ts`
    - Support both block and non-block (file reference) syntax
    - Process diagram content or load from referenced file
    - Generate unique IDs for each diagram
+   - Track Mermaid assets already included on the page to avoid duplicates

 4. **HTML Generation**
    - Generate HTML structure with a container div for the diagram